iamruinous/go-gemini/README.md

 ## Trust On First Use

-`go-gemini` makes it easy to implement Trust On First Use in your clients.
+`gmi` makes it easy to implement Trust On First Use in your clients.

 The default client loads known hosts from `$XDG_DATA_HOME/gemini/known_hosts`.
 If that is all you need, you can simply use the top-level `Send` function: